slamice/wri/Other stories/Friends.md

-"Less just rest for now."
+"Less juss rest for now."
 And she plopped on the bed, arms out.

 She loved beds somehow even more than I remembered.
-She snuggled in the covers and her eyes closed, hair infinite whisps on her white pillow.
+She snuggled in the covers and her eyes closed, her infinite black whisps of hair on her white pillow, the happiest dark starfish.
 Her eyes stared at me and smiled, and her mouth smiled, beaming radiantly.
 It was so hard to not look away from fear of being burned.

 Our first memory resurfaced.
 In it only she talks, and I'm mute.
 Walking down a gloomy college dorm hall, suddenly framing the most beautiful thing on earth after turning a corner.
 The shock shook me a few steps back.
 She said "Haee" (("Hi")) in a sing song voice.